-Our Training Center is located at 3832 State Highway 30, Amsterdam, NY 12010
+Our Training Center is located in: Sharon Springs NY

 We are fortunate to live in a small community that has several different styles of training, personalities, philosophies, tools, and approaches.
 There is a dog trainer here in our tri- county area for every dog, every need, every person, every family.
 Wondering what Run By Dogs is all about?
 What is our approach?
 What tools do we use, and why those tools?
 What behaviors will we work with?
 Yes, lets tackle all those questions!

 Run By Dogs was founded with real dogs, real results, hard dogs and serious owners.
 All of our trainers became trainers- not because of cookie cutter dogs- but by sticking through the hard stuff, the hours of learning, behavioral college degrees, kids and dogs, medical degrees, and tough (read TOUGH!) personal dogs.

 Our tools and approach are different than others in our local community.
 We follow a low level, modern, remote technology foundation.* We carry a strict 90/10 rule.
 90 % of our training time, we ensure we are giving the dog a “yes” word.
 10% of the time we are giving a “no” word.
 90% of the time we are working on a permission based- follow me- state of mind training with the dog, 10% of the time we give the dog free choice.
 Think of kids on a play ground- 90% of a school day is with structure, 10% of the day is at recess- but no bullying!